swiftly-solution/documentation/docgen/output/events/gameevents/onendmatchmapvoteselectingmap.md

 ---

 # OnEndmatchMapvoteSelectingMap
-This event is triggered when endmatch_mapvote_selecting_map is triggered
+This event is triggered when endmatch_mapvote_selecting_map is triggered.
 ::: tabs
 @tab Lua
 ```lua